Showing posts with label Russia. Show all posts

 China, once the least respected country in Asia, now becomes the world's most powerful country

-China is now a Superpower country.
+China is now a superpower.
 This is a status that can't be achieved overnight or in a decade.
-So how did China, a country that about six decades ago, many developed countries hardly respect, suddenly becomes such a great country ready to conquer the whole world?
+So how did China, a country that, about six decades ago, many developed countries hardly respected, suddenly become such a great country, ready to conquer the whole world?

-Superpower is a word associated with politics and science, I used to hear a lot, especially about America, when I was a student and the thorough explanation of what a superpower country is increased my likeness to America because if you are not a great country, you can never be a superpower.
+"Superpower" is a word associated with politics and science.
+I used to hear a lot, especially about America, when I was a student, and the thorough explanation of what a superpower country is increased my liking of America, because if you are not a great country, you can never be a superpower.

-We need to find out how China, a country many developed countries don't have respect for suddenly becoming one of the most fearful countries in the world?
+We need to find out how China, a country that many developed countries don't have respect for, suddenly became one of the most fearful countries in the world.

 An African Student In China

 Student Emmanuel John Hevi went to a Chinese shop to buy a pressing iron.
-I have to make it clear here, a new pressing-iron, not a second-hand.
-Within the first week, the iron breaks down and he took it back to the shop.
-The iron was repaired and given back to the student but each time after repairs, the iron breaks down again.
+I have to make it clear here: a new pressing iron, not a second-hand one.
+Within the first week, the iron broke down, and he took it back to the shop.
+The iron was repaired and given back to the student, but each time after repairs, the iron breaks down again.

-This is a story, in my opinion, the Chinese were finding out and studying what was actually breaking down the pressing-iron, until they gained the perfection of creating a perfect pressing-iron today.
+This is a story, in my opinion, of the Chinese were finding out and studying what was actually breaking down the pressing iron until they gained the perfection of creating a perfect pressing iron today.

 Thus, in the entire period, while the advanced countries were underestimating China, the Chinese government was creating perfection from their mistakes.

-Emmanuel John Hevi's experience in his book relating to the pressing-iron which broke down many times and China repaired many times, can be a lead story in world scientific journals of how China became perfect in the electronic industry today.
+Emmanuel John Hevi's experience in his book relating to the pressing iron, which broke down many times and was repaired by China many times, can be a lead story in world scientific journals of how China became perfect in the electronics industry today.

 Mao Zedong's perception

 There is another story that I can bring out that I think inspired China to pursue higher dreams.
-Between 1960 and 1964, Chinese leader Mao Zedong became much worried and during a conversation with a delegation of the Japanese Socialist Party, in relation to his theory, he spoke about how the US government had joined hands with Russia to dominate the world.
+Between 1960 and 1964, Chinese leader Mao Zedong became very worried, and during a conversation with a delegation of the Japanese Socialist Party, in relation to his theory, he spoke about how the US government had joined hands with Russia to dominate the world.

-He called both countries superpowers that possess such military and economic power than all other countries of the world, taken together and displaying aggressive aspirations unprecedented in world history.
+He called both countries superpowers that possess more military and economic power than all other countries of the world, taken together, and display aggressive aspirations unprecedented in world history.

-Underestimation is like a virus that spreads from advanced countries towards developing countries, then after a period of time, come back to the countries of origin to haunt them.
-The United States government from time to time has to underestimate China but they have learned a very bitter lesson from the coronavirus.
+Underestimation is like a virus that spreads from advanced countries towards developing countries, then after a period of time, comes back to the countries of origin to haunt them.
+The United States government, from time to time, has underestimated China, but it has learned a very bitter lesson from the coronavirus.

-There was a time Donald Trump referred Africa to a 'Shit-hole nation,' yet, it was the same government that killed Qhadafi of Libya because he was too strong and wants to change the face of Africa.
+There was a time Donald Trump referred to Africa as a 'shithole nation,' yet it was the same government that killed Gaddafi of Libya because he was too strong and wanted to change the face of Africa.
 It was the same US government that planned a coup together with Ghanaian soldiers to overthrow Kwame Nkrumah of Ghana.

-If this article means something significant to African leaders, then they should do away with corruption and lift the face of Africa and the downtrodden masses from the dust, after all, the creator has already provided you with all the rich mineral resources.
+If this article means something significant to African leaders, then they should do away with corruption and lift the face of Africa and the downtrodden masses from the dust; after all, the creator has already provided them with all the rich mineral resources.

 Tuesday, February 23, 2016